trentlarson/endorser-ch/README.md

+- 95 1 add SSL (and then fix IDCommunity links)
+- 95 2 security: GitHub vulnerabilities
-- 99 0 backup DB
+- 95 0 security: add helmet
 - 95 1 the number in the green result might not always be a JWT ID so we should label the entity type (to help with debugging)
   - ... and add confirmation IDs for confirmation claims
-- 95 2 fix infura.io "legacy access request rate exceeded" in tests for ethr-did-resolver
+- 95 2 fix infura.io "legacy access request rate exceeded" (esp. in tests for ethr-did-resolver)
 - 95 2 publish txid of merkle-tree of the transactions (then automate merkle-tree)
   - add test for creating the chain and adding a claim and creating more, ensuring duplicate records get different hashes
-- 95 0 in uport-demo: test full user story
 - 95 0 and fix subjects (eg. Jun 29 claims by me for others)
 - 95 1 allow read of all data in claims/confirmations issued by requester
 - 95 1 in text search: show claim contents instead of DB records
-- 95 2 security: GitHub vulnerabilities
+- 92 1 run with nginx forwarding on port 80 (so we don't have to run uport-demo as root)
 - 92 1 fix any endpoints that return arrays to be a {"result":...} object to handle "publicUrls"
 - 92 1 change name of app from "uport demo" (when logging in)
 - 92 2 update vulnerabilities in endorser-ch (from a836946c1b1897000dbe7e6d610df32aa32742ba )
 - 92 0 add .json(someErr) to all routers in the error path
-- 92 0 security: add helmet
-- 92 1 run with nginx forwarding on port 80
 - 92 2 switch from Confirmation to AgreeAction
 - 90 0 disallow duplicate claims
 - 90 0 why do some claims (eg. claimIIW2019aFor1) not have iss set?